9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Rhett
 - [x] Whilden

-Goals for today
+## Goals for Today
-+ ~Finish CAD for a new robot with a catapult instead of a flywheel.~
+- [x] Finish CAD for a new robot with a catapult instead of a flywheel
-+ finish programming for wings and pneumatics
+- [ ] Finish programming for wings and pneumatics

 # 12/13/23